ValveSoftware/SteamVR-for-Linux/README.md

 SteamVR is built on top of the Vulkan API and requires the latest Vulkan drivers.

-**NVIDIA cards require version 381.22 of the NVIDIA Driver or above**.
-A Debian packaged version of this driver can be found in the "NVIDIA Development Drivers" PPA at https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa.
+**NVIDIA cards require version 381.26.08 of the NVIDIA Driver or above; current mainline driver, 381.22 does not have the needed extensions.**.

 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa